andre-st/goodreads-toolbox/savreviews.md

 **Note:**

-The generated files contain review-texts only.
-They do not contain any other information, e.g., user names, datetime of a review, stars-rating etc.
+The generated files (one per star-rating) contain review-texts and dates only.
+They do not contain any other information, e.g., user names.
 If there is interest in these details or other output formats, just contact me or add an [issue](https://github.com/andre-st/goodreads/issues).